Kids Mattress Buying Guide

 Best types of mattresses for kids

 When it comes to choosing a mattress for a child, there are several factors to consider, such as the child's age, size, weight, sleeping habits, and any existing medical conditions.
 Generally speaking, a good mattress for a child should be supportive, comfortable, durable, and safe.
-Here are some options to consider:
+Here are some options to consider: - Open coil sprung mattress: This type of mattress is a popular choice for children as it provides good support and comfort.
+It also tends to be more affordable than other types of mattresses.
+Look for one with a high coil count and a firm support system. - Memory foam mattress: Memory foam mattresses are known for their comfort and pressure relief.
+They contour to the body's shape, making them a good option for children who tend to move around a lot during the night.

-Hybrid mattress: Hybrid mattresses combine the support of an innerspring mattress with the comfort of a memory foam or latex mattress.
+- Hybrid mattress: Hybrid mattresses combine the support of an innerspring mattress with the comfort of a memory foam or latex mattress.
 They can be a good option for children who need both support and pressure relief.

-Kids' Bed Size Chart
+Kids Bed Size Chart

 We always recommend selecting a mattress size and bed frame that allow ample room for your child to grow, to maximise the longevity of the product and prevent your child from sleeping in an ill-suited bed for an extended period.